FlushedCrusher/FlashDeck/README.md

 ### Version 1.0.0 ###

-* Add Deck reset button to config setting dailauge
+X Add Deck reset button to config setting dailauge
-* Add Random Cycling to quizzing
+X Add Random Cycling to quizzing
-    * The application should allow for random selection of cards
+~~The application should allow for random selection of cards~~
 * Add quiz cycle type to config settings
     * User should be able to select cycle type: forward, backward, random X Add keyboard helper overlay